gbv/paia/paia.md

 * whether the user identified by username is allowed to change the given patrond’s password

-A PAIA server MAY reject this method (TODO: document error response).
+A PAIA server MAY reject this method and return an [error response](#error-response) with error code 403 (forbidden) or error code 501 (not implemented).

 # Glossary